Taking a road trip to Vancouver Island has been a goal of mine for some time. Finally, this was the year we’d make the trip, and I was so excited!

 After some backtracking, we found the First Nations petroglyphs adorning a rock wall at the edge of the lake.
 Time and weather are slowly fading these beauties, so we were glad to have to opportunity to view them.

-I’ll be back next week with some photos and stories from Tofino and the Pacific Rim Park.
+Jump to next week’s post with photos and stories from Tofino and the Pacific Rim Park here.